 Important: If the new version of the ImportTrackerStatistics.xla file is downloaded and saved in a different location than the old version, the existing file will not be replaced after answering [Yes] to the query.
-The old file may remain associated with Excel even when the new version is selected under Tools > Add-Ins... > Browse...
+The old file may remain associated with Excel even when the new version is selected under Tools > Add_Ins... > Browse...
 If this is the case, an error message will appear saying the file already exists and it is not possible to have two versions of the same file.
-To correct this situation, search for all versions of the he Recipient Warehouse is LISTSERV Maestro's name for the method of creating, storing, and retrieving data within the system.
+To he Recipient Warehouse is LISTSERV Maestro's name for the method of creating, storing, and retrieving data within the system.
 Every group or single user account has its own Recipient Warehouse that is the repository for recipient datasets, lookup tables, and recipient target groups.
 Administering the Recipient Warehouse is only available to the data administrator or to those accounts with this permission (granted by the data administrator).

-$\label{eq:limportTrackerStatistics.xla} file \mbox{ on your local drive and delete them.} Then follow all the steps above.$
+ImportTrackerStatistics.xla file on your local drive and delete them.
+Then follow all the steps above.